quanser/Quanser_Interactive_Labs_Resources/python/docs/source/Code Style.rst

 * *[any]* The lines should not have any trailing white spaces.
 * *[.md, .rst only]* A code block must be preceded and succeeded by an empty line.

     * Rationale: Whitespace is significant only directly before and directly after fenced code blocks.
-Following these instructions will ensure that highlighting works properly and consistantly.
+Following these instructions will ensure that highlighting works properly and consistently.

 * *[.md, .rst only]* A code block should specify a syntax (e.g. ``bash``).